Withington, Gloucestershire: Buildings

-The parish church of St Michael and All Angels dates from the 12th century and is a Grade I listed building.
+The parish church of St Michael and All Angels dates from the 12th century and is a grade I listed building.
 The church was altered in the 15th century when the Perpendicular clerestory and higher tower were added, and has been described as "a typical example of an important Cotswold church".

+Opposite the church is Withington Church of England Primary School.
+The school first opened in 1856, built on the site of the former Church house.
+In December 2025, the school had 11 pupils.
+It ceased teaching in February 2026, initially temporarily due to staff shortage, before issuing a statutory notice to close permanently at the end of the 2025/26 school year.

+Behind the primary school is the Manor House, Withington, a grade II listed building.

-From 1891 to 1961, Withington had a railway station on the Midland and South Western Junction Railway which ran between Cirencester and Cheltenham.
+From 1891 to 1961, trains served Withington (Glos) railway station on the Midland and South Western Junction Railway, which ran between Cirencester Watermoor station (closed to passengers in 1961) and Cheltenham Spa.
+Bridges and structures formerly used for the railway can still be found around the village.